Multifidelity Ensemble Kalman Filtering Using Surrogate Models Defined by Physics-Informed Autoencoders: Background

 The Multifidelity Ensemble Kalman Filter (MFEnKF) \citep{popov2021multifidelity} seeks to merge the information from a hierarchy of models and the corresponding observations into a coherent representation that can be propagated forward in time.
 This necessitates that the information from the models is decoupled, but implicitly preserving of some underlying structure; we take the linear control variate structure for convenience.

-Without loss of generality, we discuss here a two-fidelity approach, with a telescopic extension to multiple fidelities provided at the end of the section.
+Without loss of generality, we discuss here a bi-fidelity approach, with a telescopic extension to multiple fidelities provided at the end of the section.
 Instead of having access to one model $\!M$, assume that we have access to a hierarchy of models.
-In the two fidelity case, the principal space model is denoted by $\!M^X$ and the control space model is denoted by $\!M^U$.
+In the bi-fidelity case, the principal space model is denoted by $\!M^X$ and the control space model is denoted by $\!M^U$.

 We now consider the total variate

 that describes the prior total information from a model that evolves in principal space ($\xb_i$) and a model that evolves in ancillary space ($\uhb_i$ and $\ub_i$).

 Assume that our prior total variate is represented by the three ensembles $\En{\xb_i} \in \mathbb{R}^{n\times N_X}$ consisting of $N_X$ realizations of the $n$-dimensional principal model state variate , $\En{\uhb_i} \in \mathbb{R}^{r\times N_X}$ consisting of $N_X$ realizations of the $r$-dimensional control model state variate, and $\En{\ub_i} \in \mathbb{R}^{r\times N_U}$ consisting of $N_U$ realizations of the $r$-dimensional ancillary model state variate.
 Each of these ensembles has a corresponding ensemble of $m$-dimensional control observation space realizations.